vmware-archive/vms-for-slurm/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->
 # Dynamic VM orchestration for virtualized HPC frameworks
 ## Introduction
-vm-provisioning-plugin-for-slurm (also called Multiverse) is Dynamic VM orchestration for virtualized HPC frameworks.
-In other words it a VM per job model which spawns individual VMs on demand for evey incoming job in a HPC Cluster.
+vm-provisioning-plugin-for-slurm (also called Multiverse) implements dynamic VM orchestration for virtualized HPC frameworks.
+In other words it a VM per job model which spawns individual VMs on demand for evey incoming job in a HPC SLURM cluster.
-The overall design and implemenatiton of this framework can be found at [vm-provisioning-plugin-for-slurm-confluence](https://confluence.eng.vmware.com/display/HPC/Multiverse%3A+Dynamic+VM+orchestration+for+virtualized+HPC+frameworks)

 ## **Preliminaries**